henriknorberg/mvcommand/README.md

 MVCommand
 =========
-A Minimal agnostic MVCCommand micro-architecture.
+A Minimal agnostic MVC micro-architecture.
 No databindings.
 No templates.
 No routers.
 Just wiring and commands.

 ![Flowdiagram](http://henriknorberg.net/images/MVCC.png)